JohPak/guesstheword/README.md

   - Currently i was unable to find free way to draw a random word to be used in loading the definition.
 Most APIs require to search items by word and not by random.

 - Check if audio file is available
-  - By default game is offering to buy audio hit fo every word.
+  - By default game is offering to buy audio hint fo every word.
 It is not checking whether there is one available from the API.
+Therefore player can buy empty audio hint and lose -50 points.

 - Make game responsive
   - Game shows correctly only on desktop (perhaps tablet too?)